NuLink-network/nulink-sdk/README.md

 <b>Notes</b>:

     Please note that the Account parameter is optional.
-If the setDatas callback function defined by the user requires account information (such as signing data with the account's private key), the callback function can be defined with an additional parameter for the account.
-In the pre process, when the setDatas callback function is called, the account information will be passed to the user-defined callback function, allowing the callback function to access the current account information (account parameter).
+If the setData callback function defined by the user requires account information (such as signing data with the account's private key), the callback function can be defined with an additional parameter for the account.
+In the pre process, when the setData callback function is called, the account information will be passed to the user-defined callback function, allowing the callback function to access the current account information (account parameter).

 <b>More details</b>: